samiurprapon/BeesVsPanda/README.md

 - [ ] Resume Game from last played level with points

 ## Platform
-Cross platform Applicaiton.
+Cross-platform application.
 Runs on `Windows / GNU Linux / Mac OS/ BSD`

 ## Execution
 1)  Install `Java 1.8`  or `Adopt JDK 1.8`
 2)  Download [Jar](https://github.com/samiurprapon/BeesVsPanda/releases).  (later)
-3)  Open `console` or `command promp` or `terminal` and execute this code
+3)  Open `console` or `command prompt` or `terminal` and execute this code
 ```
 java <packageName.jar>
 ```
-Package name will be the `.jar` file name
+The package name will be the `.jar` file name

 ## Build and Installation
 1) clone this repository